 This guide will tell you how to use pay-per-click (PPC) advertising with Google Ads (formerly known as Google AdWords) to get more leads and grow your business.

 A common misperception is that PPC is only for e-commerce websites, but that’s not the case at all.
-PPC is a highly effective channel for websites and companies doing lead generation.
+PPC is a highly effective channel for websites and companies doing online lead generation.

 Lead generation (often referred to as “lead gen”) is a requirement for businesses that can’t or won’t do business with just anyone.
 There’s usually a prequalification and information-exchange period that takes place so the company and consumer can make decisions based on information.